Jeffrey Nielsen, et al.,

 Abolish Private Prisons today filed a lawsuit on behalf of five people in private prisons (Jeffrey Nielsen, Larry Hilgendorf, Terry Brownell, Joseph Bulen, and Brian Boudreaux), the Arizona State Conference of the NAACP, and a class of all people placed in private prisons by the State of Arizona.

 This lawsuit challenges the practice of putting people behind bars not for the benefit of society but for the benefit of corporations, their executive board, and their shareholders.
-Such a practice injects perverse financial systems into the criminal justice system and reduces the prisoners to numbers on a balance sheet, stripping them of dignity and turning them into modern slaves.
+Such a practice injects perverse financial systems into the criminal justice system and reduces the prisoners to numbers on a balance sheet ("compensated man-days" to use the dehumanizing language from one company's own documents), stripping them of dignity and turning them into modern slaves.

 Please consider donating to our organization to support this lawsuit and the larger mission of removing the profit motive from the justice system and signing up for our newsletter to stay on top of the latest developments.